albertattard/spring-boot-camp/docs/02-data/04-env.md

         }
       ```

-      When the integration test run, the environment variable defined in the file are loaded and made available to the integration tests.
+      When the integration test run, the environment variable defined in the `.env` file are loaded and made available to the integration tests.
+This is quite convenient as the environment variables are centralised in one place.

    1. Make the integration tests part of the check flow